打脸

 Getting slapped in the face / Eating your words

 "Dǎ liǎn" literally means "slapping the face," but online it describes the delicious moment when reality contradicts someone's bold claim, prediction, or brag so thoroughly that it's like a public smack to their credibility.
-Think of a pundit who swore a team would lose, only to watch them win in a landslide.
+Emerging around 2017, think of a pundit who swore a team would lose, only to watch them win in a landslide.
 The internet gleefully screams "打脸!"
 It's schadenfreude with a poetic name — karma arriving not quietly but with a loud, satisfying slap.

 Cultural Context